nyergler/nyergler.github.io/content/posts/2020-06-26-customize-babel-configuration-with-macros.md

   - react
 ---

 I have a co-dependent relationship with <a aria-label="undefined (opens in a new tab)" href="https://create-react-app.dev/" target="_blank" rel="noreferrer noopener">Create React App</a>.
-When we&#8217;re good, we&#8217;re really good.
-When I have an unmet need &#8212; when I want to customize some part of the build process &#8212; I do my best to make CRA work.
-And when it doesn&#8217;t, for whatever reason, I [eject][1] and fall back to [Webpack][2], [Babel][3], & friends, resentful that CRA has let me down.
+When we're good, we're really good.
+When I have an unmet need --- when I want to customize some part of the build process --- I do my best to make CRA work.
+And when it doesn't, for whatever reason, I [eject][1] and fall back to [Webpack][2], [Babel][3], & friends, resentful that CRA has let me down.
 Recently, though, I discovered that you can customize Babel configuration in a Create React App projects without ejecting.

-Last month I was working on some shared React components and ran into this again: I wanted to use <a aria-label="undefined (opens in a new tab)" href="https://tailwindcss.com/" target="_blank" rel="noreferrer noopener">Tailwind.css</a> &#8212; fine &#8212; but I also wanted to include it in the resulting Javascript files as CSS-in-JS[^11].
-I initially despaired, thinking I&#8217;d have to [eject](https://create-react-app.dev/docs/available-scripts#npm-run-eject) the components in order to customize the Babel configuration.
+Last month I was working on some shared React components and ran into this again: I wanted to use <a aria-label="undefined (opens in a new tab)" href="https://tailwindcss.com/" target="_blank" rel="noreferrer noopener">Tailwind.css</a> --- fine --- but I also wanted to include it in the resulting Javascript files as CSS-in-JS[^11].
+I initially despaired, thinking I'd have to [eject](https://create-react-app.dev/docs/available-scripts#npm-run-eject) the components in order to customize the Babel configuration.

-And then I discovered [Babel Macros][4], which &#8212; lo and behold &#8212; are [supported by CRA _since 2018_][5]_!_
+And then I discovered [Babel Macros][4], which --- lo and behold --- are [supported by CRA _since 2018_][5]_!_

-Babel Macros are exactly what they sound like if you&#8217;re familiar with Lisp-y languages: they&#8217;re code that generates different code.
-In other words, they give you a functional interface to Babel&#8217;s transpiling capabilities.
-This allows you to write &#8220;normal&#8221; Javascript (or Typescript) code that CRA can process, but when that code is executed, it hooks into Babel&#8217;s runtime.
+Babel Macros are exactly what they sound like if you're familiar with Lisp-y languages: they're code that generates different code.
+In other words, they give you a functional interface to Babel's transpiling capabilities.
+This allows you to write "normal" Javascript (or Typescript) code that CRA can process, but when that code is executed, it hooks into Babel's runtime.

 For my Tailwind CSS-in-JS it looks like this.